 The weather can ruin fly fishing for a variety of reasons.
 Below, you’ll find a handful of useful tips and information about dealing with the weather forecast when you’re fly fishing:

-• If you hear thunder off in the distance, you should pack up and leave.
+- You should pack up and leave if you hear thunder off in the distance.
 Lightning strikes can be very dangerous when you’re on a body of water.

 Pack a Signaling Device of Some Sort